thisiswhale/NerfThis/README.md

 # NERF This

--NERF This is an Overwatch team Competitive guide application for players by players.
+NERF This is an Overwatch team Competitive guide application for players by players.
 Offering user-generated data to help improve team and individual player outcomes.
 This app keeps a record of players past teams and game outcomes allowing the app to more accurately suggest Heroes to choose based on heroes already chosen for the team.

-##Table of Contents
+## Table of Contents
 -Homepage/login
 -Game Entry
 -Hero Selector